jwhitcraft/rome/docs/rome.md

 ## rome

-A Tool for Builing Sugar from source
+A Tool for Building Sugar from source

 ### Synopsis

-Rome wasn't built in a day, but sugar can be when using this tool.
+Rome wasn't built in a day, but sugar can be!

 ### SEE ALSO
 * [rome build](rome_build.md)	 - Build SugarCRM